r-andy79/milestone-project-1-band-website/README.md

 ## UX

 ## Features
+The website consists of five sections:
+* Fixed navigation bar, which allows to navigate thoughout the website, after clicking into different links.
+The bar remains on the top when the page is being scrolled.
+It collapses to 'hamburger menu' on smaller devices.
+* 'Who are we?' section which provides the information about the band and also some short bio notes for each band member.
+* 'Music' section allows the user to listen to four songs and also to download them to user's device. .....video......
+* 'The Monkees Live!' section provides an information about current and upcoming concerts.
+It also has a sub-section which contains feedback from fans that attended previous shows.
+* 'Let's get in touch!' section allows users to contact the band, regarding availability to perform on different occasions.
 ### Existing features
 * provides information about band history
 * provides brief information about band members